 At VictoriaPlum.com, you’ll find our bath pillar taps are manufactured to the highest standards, with chrome plated brass for both durability and a beautiful finish.
 All our taps come with ceramic disc technology which helps eliminate drips.

-Start with the hot tap which should always be on the left side of the bath as you look at it from the opposite end to the taps.
+Handy hint: The hot tap should always be on the left side of the bath as you look at it from the opposite end to the taps.

 Whilst DIY can be a good way to save time and money, you should always hire a qualified professional to plumb and install your products.
 The instructions above are simply a guide to fitting your new bath taps and shouldn’t be used to attempt full plumbing and installation.